 Air Freshener: 1 c. water, 1 t. baking soda and 1 T. white vinegar.
 Place in a spray bottle and spray when needed.

+In conclusion, I think we can agree that vinegar is great to have in the house due to its many uses.
 I hope I was able to give you a few more uses for vinegar that maybe you didn’t know about.
 Do you have a use for vinegar that I didn’t share?
 I’d love to know what you use it for.